Automating-GIS-processes/FEC/source/CreateGitHubAccount.rst

    account**.
 4. When prompted to select a plan, choose the free option.

-** Please provide your GitHub-username to the course instructor once you are finished**
+**Once you are done, please provide your GitHub-username to the course instructor**